 How are the funds used?

-In 2019, Teosto awarded a total of EUR 1.4 million from its Teosto Fund to promote Finnish music.
-The beneficiaries included Music Finland and Teosto member organisations and foundation, such as the Georg Malmstén Foundation, the Sibelius Fund and the fund of the Finnish Music Publishers Association.
+In 2020, Teosto awarded a total of EUR 2.1 million from its Teosto Fund to promote Finnish music.
+The beneficiaries included Music Finland, Teosto’s coronavirus financial support and our member organisations and foundations, such as the Georg Malmstén Foundation, the Sibelius Fund and the fund of the Finnish Music Publishers Association.

 The Teosto Fund also provides the funding for the annual Teosto Prize.